-Sublimation ink despite doing wonders with mugs, shirts, keychains, canvas, and wood has some limitations.
+Sublimation ink, despite doing wonders with mugs, shirts, keychains, canvas, and wood, has some limitations.
 It cannot be used with a regular printer and regular paper.
 It requires a special sublimation printer or your current inkjet printer to be converted.
 However, you shouldn’t be trying to convert “any” inkjet printer to sublimation.
-There are special guidelines for each of the printers varying from brand to brand and technology to technology.
-So make sure, you consult with the manufacturers first before installing sublimation ink to your regular printer.
+There are particular guidelines for each of the printers varying from brand to brand and technology to technology.
+So make sure you consult with the manufacturers first before installing sublimation ink to your regular printer.

 - Sublimation on Aluminum – Metal print | Bummers & Secrets - January 20, 2023